«Last Updated on November 12, 2023 »

-Class design from Bellerophon’s Blog
+design from Bellerophon’s Blog

-Known Sphere Of Operation: Klingon Frontier
+Known Sphere Of Operation: Triangle border

-Data Reliability: D
+Data Reliability: D for all models

-Major Data Source: Project Grey Ghost
+Major Data Source: Triangle Sector Intelligence

 The M-41 was originally fielded after the purchase of a number of Klingon L-3 hulls in 2267 as part of the early technological exchanges between the two empires.
 While the Romulans did not field traditional frigates per se, they were well aware of the usefulness of the design and requested a number of hulls in exchange for additional mining equipment.
 For their part, the Klingons hoped to keep the Romulans dependent on dilithium to power their traded Klingon designs.
 The Romulan of course immediately updated the traded hulls and sent them against first the Klingons, then the Federation and finally against the Gorn.

 The first three iterations of the M-41 saw the Romulans attempt to field three different combat focused versions, all launched in the same year.
-The Type 1, Type 2 and Type 3 all corresponded with the L-3A, L-3B and L-3C models that were traded.
+The Type-1, Type-2 and Type-3 all corresponded with the L-3a, L-3b and L-3c models that were traded.
 As was standard at the time, the Klingons removed nearly all of the major components except the main power plant, allowing the Romulans to use native equipment to bolster the design.

-The Type 1’s main weapon design included the medium ranged RB-6’s and a single bank of RB-10’s.
+The Type-1’s main weapon design included the medium ranged RB-6’s and a single bank of RB-10’s.
 This gave the design excellent medium range combat capability with the ability to focus a single heavy attack at longer range.
-They Type 2, similarly, used RB-9’s and RB-11’s to extend the main weapon ranges.
-Neither the Type 1 or Type 2 included a torpedo, however, the Type 3 did include a single RP-3.
+They Type-2, similarly, used RB-9’s and RB-11’s to extend the main weapon ranges.
+Neither the Type-1 or Type-2 included a torpedo, however, the Type-3 did include a single RP-3.
 In combat trials, all three variants proved effective, with ship commanders easily utilizing the unique weapon load-outs to great advantage.
 The M-41 remained in general service through the 2270’s and 2280’s, but began to show it’s age by 2285.
 By 2290, the class’ unpopularity and lagging capabilities had relegated it to more mundane tasks well within the Romulan Empire.
 Many M-41s operated without their troop compliment.